edbeeching/godot_rl_agents/docs/EXAMPLE_ENVIRONMENTS.md

 **Reward function:**
 * Dense reward based on decrease in euclidean distance to next platform

-* Sparse reward of 10.0
+* Sparse reward of 10.0 when the agent reaches the next platform
 * Penalty of -10.0 when the agent falls off the platform

 **Reset condition:**